thermohub/chemicalfun/README.md

 sudo ./install-dependencies.sh
 ```

-On Windows run the following bstch file in cmd:
+On Windows run the following batch file in cmd:

 ```
 install-dependencies.bat